emacs-eask/cli/docs/section-5-CICD.md

 ---
-title: About CI/CD
+title: CI/CD
-permalink: about-cicd
+permalink: ci-cd
 ---

-# About CI/CD
+# Continuous Integration and Continuous Development (CI/CD)

+Eask can be run in any test environment, as long the platform allows you to install Node onto their platform.

+## GitHub Actions

+Here is an example using the GitHub Actions service.

 ```yml
 jobs: